veeneck/ColwichHSO/content/modules/carnival/premiumsponsors.md

 has_footer: false
 tier_min: 3
 tier_max: 10
-footer_text: Please check out the other omcpanies who support us etc etc etc needs link here.
+footer_text: Please check out the other omcpanies who support us etc etc etc.
 ---
 We couldn't throw a successful Carnival without the support of our generous sponsors.